Paul Rudd: Personal life

 In 2003, Rudd married Julie Yaeger, whom he met in his publicist's office, where she worked.
 She has since become a screenwriter and producer.
 They live in Rhinebeck, New York, with their two children: a son born in 2006 and a daughter born in 2010.

 Rudd is a fan of Major League Baseball's Kansas City Royals, the National Football League's Kansas City Chiefs, for whom he narrated the 2007 season of HBO's Hard Knocks, and the University of Kansas' sports teams, the Jayhawks.
 Rudd has also narrated the Chiefs' annual Super Bowl recap episodes of America's Game: The Super Bowl Champions in 2020, 2023, and 2024.

 Rudd received a star on the Hollywood Walk of Fame on July 1, 2015, unveiling the 2,554th star on Hollywood Boulevard.
 He said, "I remember being a kid and walking this boulevard and reading the names and thinking about what so many other millions of people thought about, which is, you know, 'Who's that?'"

-Since 2014, Rudd and fellow actor Jeffrey Dean Morgan have been co-owners of Samuel's Sweet Shop, a candy store in Rhinebeck, New York, that they saved from closing when the previous owner, a friend of theirs, died unexpectedly.
+Since 2014, Rudd and fellow actors Jeffrey Dean Morgan and Hilarie Burton have been co-owners of Samuel's Sweet Shop, a candy store in Rhinebeck, New York, that they saved from closing when the previous owner, a friend of theirs, died unexpectedly.

 Rudd's seemingly ageless appearance has been subject to numerous jokes and memes; it was referenced in Deadpool & Wolverine (2024) where Deadpool and Wolverine stumble upon Giant-Man's corpse, prompting the former to say "Paul Rudd finally aged!"
 Responding to the jokes, Rudd has explained that eight hours of sleep, along with cardio, exercise with weights, and healthy meals, make it possible for him to age well.

-Rudd identifies as Jewish, although he has added that he is not "particularly religious".
+Rudd is Jewish, although he has added that he is not "particularly religious".
 While promoting the film Ghostbusters: Frozen Empire, the actor said that if he could talk with anyone throughout history, he would want to speak with Jesus.